Blog > Articles > Food & beverage

 A group of people enjoying a meal

-Article summary: The future of food is being shaped by groundbreaking innovations in sustainability, technology, and authentic culinary experiences.
+Article summary: The future of food is being shaped by changes in sustainability, technology, and authentic culinary experiences.

-By embracing new food trends, you can strengthen your business’s position in the market by offering fresh solutions that cater to today’s increasingly conscious consumers.
+By embracing new food industry trends, you strengthen your business’s position in the market by offering fresh solutions that cater to today’s increasingly conscious consumers.

-In this post, we’ll explore six game-changing food trends — from sustainable packaging to rising demand for locally sourced products — equipping you to make informed decisions and stay ahead in an ever-changing marketplace.
+In this post, we’ll explore six major food trends — from sustainable packaging to rising demand for locally sourced products — so you can act faster.

-Key takeaway: The future of food blends innovation with intention.
-Brands that focus on transparency, sustainability and smart technology will win consumer trust and long-term loyalty.
+Key takeaway: The future of food blends transparency, sustainability, and smart technology.
+Brands that deliver on all three will win consumer trust and long-term loyalty.

 Top food trends of 2025

-Trend #1: Plant-based and lab-grown meat go mainstream
+Trend #1: Plant-based and cultured meat break through

-The global plant-based food market will reach $77.9 billion in 2025.
-Forecasts project that number to more than double — surging to $162 billion — by 2030.
-Meanwhile, the lab-grown meat (also known as cultured meat) market is expected to reach $1.99 billion by 2035.
-This is driven by:
+What’s driving it: The global plant-based food market was projected to reach $77.9 billion in 2025, with forecasts showing it’ll more than double — surging to $162 billion — by 2030.

 Key US food trends